History of Catholic Radio

 Putting a new station on the air requires approval from the Federal Communications Commission who told the Teipens that there were absolutely no new frequencies available in the area on which to put a new station.
 They explored purchasing an existing station and found that even older AM stations with limited night-time coverage cost well into the millions of dollars.
 The price of FM stations with good signals in Indianapolis ranged into tens of millions of dollars.
 In 2003, they came into contact with Hoosier Broadcasting Corporation which was building a new FM station at 89.1 on the dial in Cloverdale (west of Indianapolis).
 HBC agreed to lease this new station to them for $20,000 per month and Catholic Radio Indy was born on Ash Wednesday, 2004.

 The lease was later re-negotiated into a Lease/Purchase arrangement.
-If Catholic Radio Indy can continue to make that sizable payment every month, they will own the station outright by sometime around 2014.
-The lease/purchase payments amounted to approximately $2,400,000.
+Catholic Radio Indy continued to make sizable payments every month and as of December 2014, we own the station outright.
+The payments ultimately amounted to approximately $2,250,000.

 In 2007, the FCC opened a window that allowed local non-profit groups to try to find a frequency that could be squeezed into the already crowded FM band and then apply for a license to build a station on that frequency.
 Catholic Radio Indy identified 90.9 as a channel that could be used in nearby Noblesville, Indiana.
 Six other groups also applied for that same frequency.
 In the fall of 2010, the FCC awarded the license to Catholic Radio.
 It signed on the air in October of 2011.
 Its first regular program was a Mass broadcast live from the station’s tower site celebrated by Bishop Timothy Doherty of the Diocese of Lafayette in Indiana.
 The tower site is in that diocese.